-This will also allow the speaker to concentrate on less ideas to think about and more focus towards matters to make it more comprehensible and straight to the point.
+This will also allow the speaker to concentrate on fewer ideas to think about and more focus on matters to make them more comprehensible and straight to the point.

-Having less to think about will result to less errors along the way.
+Having less to think about will result in fewer errors along the way.

 Lastly, always try to buy yourself into what ideas and would like to convey, since being uncertain about one idea and selling it to others can only end up in shambles.

 Understanding the psychology of fear is important and will greatly help people in knowing how to overcome the fear of public speaking.